EnterpriseCharacteristicsESSnetBigData/StarterKit/URLsFinder/README.md

 - StarterKit
     - src \- source code
-    - **URLsFinder** \- example of use (this folder)
+    - **URLsFinder** \- an example of how to use the StarterKit for finding enterprises' urls (this folder)
-        - black_list_urls \- directory where a csv file with blacklisted URLs is located
+        - black_list_urls \- directory where an example CSV file with blacklisted URLs is located
         - logs \- directory where event logging information is saved
-        - sbr_data \- directory where a csv file with Enterprises information is located
+        - sbr_data \- directory where an example CSV file with Enterprises information is located (input data)
-        - scrape_data \- directory where a csv files with scraped Enterprises information are saved
+        - scrape_data \- directory where example CSV files with scraped Enterprises information are saved (output data)
+    - URLsFinder \- an example of how to use the StarterKit for finding enterprises' urls
+    - SocialMediaProfiles \- ...
+    - ...

 ## How to use